matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 # Getting started

-[Hardhat](https://hardhat.org) is an Ethereum development environment, designed for easy smart contract development on Solidity.
+[Hardhat](https://hardhat.org) is an Ethereum development environment, designed for easy smart contract development in Solidity.
 One of its most prominent features is extendability: you can easily add new plugins to your hardhat project.

 zkSync supports two plugins for hardhat:

 - `@matterlabs/hardhat-zksync-solc` for smart contract compilation.
 - `@matterlabs/hardhat-zksync-deploy` for smart contract deployment.

-If you learn more about hardhat itself, check out their [documentation](https://hardhat.org/getting-started/).
+If you want learn more about hardhat itself, check out their [documentation](https://hardhat.org/getting-started/).

-We will show you how to set up a zkSync hardhat project from scratch.
+This tutorial shows how to set up a zkSync hardhat project from scratch.

 ## Initializing the project